danaiballa/sui-sponsored-transactions/README.md

 # sui-sponsored-transactions
-Example of sponsored transactions on Sui using the TS-SDK
+Example of a sponsored transaction on Sui using the TS-SDK